briansmiley/Fractal-Models/README.md

  OpenSCAD can technically preview the level 5 sponge with not very long a delay, but I have yet to find out how much time it would take for it to render/produce an STL of it.
 Level 4 took ~65 minutes to render into an STL-able model in OpenSCAD.
 I managed to create a level 5 in Solidworks by slow piecemeal patterning, but am not sure where that model went.
 The STL of that sponge is too large for GitHub but can be found on my [GrabCad](https://grabcad.com/library/menger-sponges-1).

+I included a setting in the Sierpinski Tetrahedron generator to overlap the constituent subpyramids slightly for printability.
+I don't know how much it helps and am haven't totally worked out the math to make the overlap more elegant, but those STLs are in the printable_overlap folder.

 (more images available in /*/images directories)

 ## Models